sr320/course-fish270/Week_1.md

 •	How salinity, temperature and pressure alter the physical properties of water, most importantly the solubility of gases (O2) and how that affects aquatic life.
 Resources: http://www.engineeringtoolbox.com/oxygen-solubility-water-d_841.html, http://www.fondriest.com/environmental-measurements/parameters/water-quality/dissolved-oxygen/,

+- Water has an extremely high specific heat (Ch 2, 27-28)

 •	Sunlight in the ocean (this should have been explained in Marine Biology 250).

 •	Ocean as dynamic biomes.
 Horizontal and vertical changes in abiotic factors: light, salinity, temperature and pressure, and biotic factors (food availability, social, etc.), and their relative importance in different aquatic environments.
 Ch 52, pp. 1074-1079.